marco262/my_wiki/data/onednd/class/barbarian.md

 Some Barbarians personify their Rage as a fierce spirit or revered forebear.
 Others see it as a connection to the pain and anguish of the world, as an impersonal tangle of wild magic, or as an expression of their own deepest self.
 For every Barbarian, their Rage is a power that fuels not just battle prowess but also uncanny reflexes and heightened senses.

 Some Barbarians are uncomfortable when hedged in by walls and crowds, preferring to live in regions of unspoiled natural vitality.
 Others cherish the primal forces at work in farmlands and recognize the vitality of cities.
-Barbarians of all sorts embrace their own place in the multiverse, valuing keen instincts and raw physicality.
+Barbarians of all sorts embrace their place in the multiverse, valuing keen instincts and raw physicality.

 Even without the power of their Rage, Barbarians are skilled in combat and the use of weapons.
 When they do call on their Rage, it gives them superhuman strength and resilience.
 It also heightens their senses and reflexes, making the Rage useful beyond combat.